kevinlawler/kerf1/README.md

 The reason you might want to avoid producing relative times is that the full range of useful relative dates and times exceeds a 64-bit width and so is not vectorized.

+Timestamps are nanosecond granularity.
+By default only millisecond precision is displayed.
+But this is cosmetic.

+      2001.01.01T01:01:01.012345678['nanosecond']
+  12345678

 To extract individual parts from times, use